I gave an informal talk today to science editors about using macros, but it was my very first tip that generated the most excitement.

 The new tab will be added below the currently selected tab.

 The tab is automatically created containing a group.
 All commands need to be in a group within the tab.
 For example, in the Home tab shown in the top pic, you can see commands grouped into Clipboard, Font, Paragraph and Styles (plus more out of picture).
-You can use these groups to arrange your commands, or have them all in the one group.
+You can use these groups to arrange your commands, or have the commands all in the one group.

 Rename the tab and group using the Rename button (on the Mac it is the setting wheel).
 On the PC, you can choose an icon as well as a name, but I’m not actually sure when the icon shows up.